-With over 1.3 billion visitors to Facebook everyday, it’s key you get your marketing right.
+With over 1.3 billion visitors to Facebook every day, it’s key you get your Digital Marketing right.
 Old-school marketing has the answers.

 Traditional Marketing – Getting The Basics RIGHT

 Since its creation, the world of marketing and advertising has focused on reaching specific people with the products and services they want, when they want them.
 Across media from the dawn of time, the goal has always been pretty straightforward: